ThirtySomething/YAIP/README.md

 ## License ##

-This project is published unter the GNU GENERAL PUBLIC LICENSE, Version 3.
+This project is published unter the GNU LESSER GENERAL PUBLIC LICENSE Version 3.